morganelle/mailroom-madness/pseudocode.md

         if report, invoke building a report

 ### function: sending a thank you
-    user alert: Type 'back' to get back to the original prompt user input: choose between full name, seeing a list, (q), (back) if full name, invoke identifying a name function if seeing a list
+    user alert: Type 'back' to get back to the original prompt or 'quit' user input: choose between full name, seeing a list, (q), (back) if full name, invoke identifying a name function if seeing a list